Johnr24/portpick/README.md

 portpick [OPTIONS]
 ```

 By default (if neither `--universal` nor `--local` is specified), `portpick` uses the system's `/etc/services` file to gather information about known ports.
-It also checks for locally listening ports using `lsof`.
+It also checks for locally listening ports using `rustscan`.

 ## Options